 Contrary to popular belief, C is not a high-level language.
 It is a mid-level language with the simplicity of a high-level language but the power of a low-level language.
 Programs written in C are wicked fast.
 It is also a small language compared to others, with only 32 keywords.
 Keywords are reserved words used by a language for doing certain tasks.
 We will talk about them in detail, later in the course.
 Due to the small library of keywords, C can be learned easily.

-After nearly four decades of its creation, C is still used to write everything from Operating Systems (Windows) to complex programs like the Oracle database, GIT, Python Interpreter and more.
+Nearly four decades after its creation, C is still used to write everything from Operating Systems (Windows) to complex programs like the Oracle database, GIT, Python interpreter and more.
 The whole world of Embedded Systems is still heavily reliant on C owing to its fast execution time in safety-critical real-time systems.

 History of C Language

 The development of the UNIX operating system is closely tied to the origin of C. UNIX was originally written in assembly language on a PDP-7 by Dennis M. Ritchie and Ken Thompson.
 Thompson wanted a programming language to make utility applications for the new platform.
 He tried to make a Fortran Compiler but soon gave up on that idea.
 Later he created a cut-down version of the recently developed BPCL systems Programming Language.
 This new language had no official description as of yet, and Thompson modified its syntax to be less wordy, producing a new similar but simpler language B. However, B was slow and only a few utilities were ever written on it.